jeffchiudev/galactic-age-calculator/README.md

 ### Software Requirements:

 _1. Internet browser of choice.
-Chrome & Firefox are suggested_
+Chrome is suggested_

 _2. A code editor like VSCode or Atom to view or edit the codebase._